• Progress bar

 • Use IVR when you want to guide callers before they reach an agent, such as routing by department or verifying account information.

 For best results, combine both.
-CTI provides agents with context, and IVR filters phone calls to the right person or place.
+CTI provides agents with context, and IVR filters phone traffic.